-This case addressed the question of a situation where a Defendant committed the offense of DWI w/Child with more than one child in the vehicle.
-The question is whether a separate charge can be filed for each child in the car?
-The Court finds that for the offense of DWI w/child has one allowed unit of prosecution for each incident of driving a vehicle rather than for each child present in the car.
+This case addressed the question of whether a separate charge can be filed for each child in the carwhen the driver is arrested for DWI with Child.
+The Court found that for the offense of DWI w/child there is only one allowable unit of prosecution for each incident of driving a vehicle rather than for each child present in the car.